 Saving money is the best way to keep the money you already have.
-There are a million expenses that can occur each month but, surprisingly
+There are a million expenses that can occur each month but, surprisingly majority of this can be eliminated by some smart budget moves.

 I know budgeting is not fun and its hard to let go of a few things so we can save.

 So without any really drastic advice, here are some ordinary ways students can save money in college.
-If you are also interested in making a little extra cash in your spare time, I have included it
+If you are also interested in making a little extra cash in your spare time, I have included it in this list.

 *This post contains affiliate links.
 Please read full disclosure here.